 Benefit Description The plan has a list of services, equipment, and facility types that must have prior authorization before you receive the service or are admitted as an inpatient at the facility.
 Please contact your in-network provider or Premera HMO customer service before you receive a service to find out if your service requires prior authorization.
 In-network providers or facilities are required to request prior authorization for the service.
 Medical Services, Supplies or Equipment • Out-of-network providers and facilities and facilities will not request prior authorization for the service.
 You have to ask Premera HMO to prior authorize the service.
 You also have to get prior authorization for coverage of services from an out-of-network provider.
 See Prior Authorization for Out-of-Network Provider Coverage below.
 If you do not ask for prior authorization, and the plan covers the service, you will have to pay a penalty.
 The penalty amount is 50% of the allowed amount.
 However, you will not have to pay more than \$1,500 penalty per occurrence.
 You also have to pay your cost-share.

-The plan has a specific list of prescription drugs that must have prior authorization before you get them at a pharmacy.
-The list is on our website at premera.com .
+Prescription Drugs The plan has a specific list of prescription drugs that must have prior authorization before you get them at a pharmacy.
+The list is on our website at premera.com.
 Your provider can ask for a prior authorization by faxing an accurately completed prior authorization form to us.
 This form is also on the pharmacy section of our website.
-Prescription Drugs • If your provider does not get prior authorization, when you go to the pharmacy to get your prescription, the pharmacy will tell you that you need it.
+If your provider does not get prior authorization, when you go to the pharmacy to get your prescription, the pharmacy will tell you that you need it.
 You or your pharmacy should inform your provider of the need for prior authorization.
 Your provider can fax us an accurately completed prior authorization form for review.
-Emergency Fill

-The plan may cover a small supply of the drug to allow more time for the prior authorization.
+Emergency Fill The plan may cover a small supply of the drug to allow more time for the prior authorization.
 The cost-shares shown in Covered Services will apply.
 In-Network pharmacies will find out if an emergency fill is covered for your drug.
 The authorized amount of the emergency fill will be no more than the prescribed amount, up to a seven-day supply or the minimum packaging size available at the time the emergency fill is dispensed.
-Please see the process for emergency fills on our website at premera.com.
+See the process for emergency fills on our website at premera.com.
 If an emergency fill is not allowed for your drug, you can still buy the drug before it is prior authorized, but you must pay the full cost.
 If the drug is authorized after you bought it, you can send us a claim for reimbursement.
 Reimbursement will be based on the allowed amount.
-See How Do I File A Claim? for details.

-Limitations

-Sometimes, benefits for some prescription drugs may be limited to one or more of the following:

-- A set number of days' supply or a specific drug or drug dosage appropriate for a usual course of treatment. - Certain drugs for a specific diagnosis - Certain drugs from certain pharmacies, or you may need to get a prescription drug from an appropriate medical specialist or a specific provider - Step therapy, meaning you must try a generic drug or a specified brand name drug first - Drug synchronization, meaning the coordination of medication refills for a patient taking two or more medications for a chronic condition such that the patient's medications are refilled on the same schedule for a given time period.
-Cost-shares are adjusted if the fill is less than the standard refill amount in compliance with state law.
+See How Do I File a Claim? for details.
+Limitations Sometimes, benefits for some prescription drugs may be limited to one or more of the following: A set number of days' supply or a specific drug or drug dosage appropriate for a usual course of treatment.
+Certain drugs for a specific diagnosis Certain drugs from certain pharmacies, or you may need to get a prescription drug from an appropriate medical specialist or a specific provider Step therapy, meaning you must try a generic drug or a specified brand name drug first Drug synchronization, meaning the coordination of medication refills for a patient taking two or more medications for a chronic condition such that the patient's medications are refilled on the same schedule

-These limits are based on medical standards, the drug maker's advice, and your specific case.
-They are also based on FDA guidelines and medical articles and papers.